 10. Deep Purple was recognized by The Guinness Book of World Records as the "globe's loudest band" when in a concert at the London Rainbow Theatre their sound reached 117 dB.
 Three of their audience members were rendered unconscious.

-David Johnston, a volcanologist.
-Successfully fought a Chief Brody-like fight to keep the summit Mt St Helens & Spirit Lake visitor-free for 2 months before the cataclysm.
+David Johnston was a volcanologist successfully fought a Chief Brody-like fight to keep the summit Mount St. Helens & Spirit Lake visitor-free for 2 months before the cataclysm.
 Instead of 1000 deaths, there was 53; him among them, radioing ".Vancouver, this is it" seconds before he was incinerated.

-12. Medal of Honor recipient, Master Sergeant Roy Benavidez.
-He had 37 wounds from bullets, bayonets, and shrapnel.
+12. Medal of Honor recipient, Master Sergeant Roy Benavidez had 37 wounds from bullets, bayonets, and shrapnel.
 Thought to be dead, he spits in the face of a doctor who was zipping him up in a body bag.

 13. In the Netherlands it is legal to be under influence of any drug, simply so users don't hesitate to seek medical help.